miroslav-kramar/salloc/README.md

 By Miroslav Kramár, with love

 > [!WARNING]
-> This is an experiment.
-I discourage anyone from using this library seriously.
-The allocation logic is probably too complicated and slow anyways.
+> This is an experiment!
+I discourage serious usage.

 Malloc/free-like API to perform dynamic allocations on the stack.